machineblearning/basic_obs_timer/README.md

 To reset the timer click on the red button.

+**Pause/Resume Timer**

+You can click on the clockface to pause the timer.
+To resume, click the clockface again.
+While paused the time text will be grey.

 **Alarm**

 When the timer reaches zero it will play the configured audio file (by default "alarm.mp3").